nystudio107/craft-seomatic/README.md

 If feasible, we think the best way to update sites using SEOmatic is to start fresh, and explore how the conceptual changes in the plugin affect how you use it.
 In most cases, you don't even need to use an SEOmatic Field, and the setup is cleaner and easier without it!
 We hope you love it!

+**N.B.:** The Twig templating syntax has changed (but you may not need to use Twig at all with the new version), so give the docs a once-over.

 ## SEOmatic Overview

 SEOmatic facilitates [modern SEO best practices](https://nystudio107.com/blog/modern-seo-snake-oil-vs-substance) & implementation for Craft CMS 3.
 It is a turnkey SEO system that is comprehensive, powerful, and flexible.